KevinGeng07/USACO/README.md

 # USACO
 Collection of USACO practice problems (custom solutions) following the structure of "usaco.guide".
+Will be updated as future problems are completed.
+Written in C++.